 - A Technician: This worker must perform the skill of the business.

 While it’s always smart to examine the components that make a small business function well in the ideal world, the reality may be far different.
 For example, as the business owner, you might easily feel more frustrated than you ever did as an employee.
 This could be because you’re now forced into the roles of Manager and Visionary, but you’re unqualified for either job.

 Gerber identifies this conflict as something that happens when a business founder is really a technician at heart and doesn’t have an entrepreneur’s outlook.
 That can be a terrible problem and may lead to major conflicts deriving from one, simple thing: ignorance.
 When you’re in an essential position that is beyond your normal capacity, your business could seriously suffer.

 As a commercial attorney, I’ve seen this troubling cycle happen over and over again to business owners with the best of intentions.
 But there is hope for reversing these unwise abdication practices.
 The “cure” is to create a competent, professional support system and then delegate work without giving up the responsibility of running your company.

 You can’t do everything to operate this business.
 That’s why hiring talented people to carry out your vision is key.
+You may hire a credible payroll company just like the payroll company Malaysia to help you out on your payroll needs.
 But don’t disappear.
 You still need to be involved in all aspects of your business to help it thrive.
 With an open mind and a willingness to trust good employees, you’re on your way to success.